electron/electron/docs/tutorial/process-model.md

 This feature is incredibly useful for two main purposes:

-* By exposing [`ipcRenderer`][ipcRenderer] helpers to the renderer, you can use inter-process communication (IPC) to trigger main process tasks from the renderer (and vice-versa).
+- By exposing [`ipcRenderer`][ipcrenderer] helpers to the renderer, you can use inter-process communication (IPC) to trigger main process tasks from the renderer (and vice-versa).
-* If you're developing an Electron wrapper for an existing web app hosted on a remote URL, you can add custom properties onto the renderer's `window` global that can be used for desktop-only logic on the web client's side.
+- If you're developing an Electron wrapper for an existing web app hosted on a remote URL, you can add custom properties onto the renderer's `window` global that can be used for desktop-only logic on the web client's side.

 [window-mdn]: https://developer.mozilla.org/en-US/docs/Web/API/Window
 [context-isolation]: ./context-isolation.md
 [context-bridge]: ../api/context-bridge.md
-[ipcRenderer]: ../api/ipc-renderer.md
+[ipcrenderer]: ../api/ipc-renderer.md
+[tutorial]: ./tutorial-1-prerequisites.md